Fadeleke57/spyderwebv2/README.md

 </h4>
 <ul>
  <li>I initialized a Scrapy Spider with connections to a Neo4j driver</li>
- <li>Using the beautiful https://radimrehurek.com/gensim/, I created a makeshift TF-IDF model that dynamically computes a similarity score between article nodes in the graph.
+ <li>Using the beautiful <a href="https://radimrehurek.com/gensim/">genism library</a>, I created a makeshift TF-IDF model that dynamically computes a similarity score between article nodes in the graph.
 It was slow at first, so I removed mandatory NLTK tokenization and made it an optional parameter for slightly more accurate results</li>
  <li>The flow looks like: Model instantiated -> parent-child article text is extracted -> corpus about the subject matter is generated to train the model -> article text is transformed into a bag-of-words -> perform a text frequency inverse text frequency between both articles -> similarity score calculated </li>
  <li>Upon a Scrapy crawl with a set of root nodes, children's articles are connected to their parent articles and weighted by this similarity score</li>
  <li>Results are dumped to the Neo4j graph</li>